 For example, I’ve written over a dozen personal finance articles for the Journal of Accountancy while also enjoying multiple paid speaking gigs that included some fun travel.
 In addition, I’ve been able to do some really cool consulting work in the workplace financial wellness space, such as helping to create the first iteration of a certification course that NCAA athletes can take to help them make the most of the new earnings opportunities they have around the use of their name, image or likeness.

-In the meantime, I’ve been able to do some really cool things I couldn’t have done while working full time for someone else.
+In the meantime, I’ve also done some life stuff that I couldn’t have done while working full time for someone else.
 I’ve traveled and moved across the country and spent time with my parents.
 I’ve mastered the art of sitting with a cat on my lap and not feeling like I should be doing something more productive.
 I’ve also become a really great napper.
 Man, I just love the indulgence of a great afternoon nap!

-Now, after almost three years of mini-retirement, the savings I set aside are starting to run low, so I’m back to amping up my income and working more of a full-time schedule.
+After almost three years of mini-retirement, the savings that I set aside were starting to run low, so I got back to amping up my income and working more of a full-time schedule.
 For someone else, that might look like getting back on the job market.
-For me, it’s picking up some consulting contract work as a CFO coach for an advisory firm doing some really cool stuff for small business owners so that I can keep doing my passion work, which is money coaching, but without the pressure to make it provide a full-time income.
+For me, it was picking up some consulting contract work, becoming a member of the Calm talent team, refining my coaching offering to add ongoing coaching and continuing to put myself out there for paid speaking gigs.

 How to shift your mindset around taking a “mini-retirement”